comprna/METEORE/README.md

 ## Guppy Snakemake pipeline

-You need to basecall with the standalone Guppy basecaller yourself before running the Snakemake pipeline.
+You need to basecall with the standalone Guppy basecaller before running the Snakemake pipeline.
 The pipeline was only designed to process and analyse the Guppy's fast5 output using the open-source custom scripts available from https://github.com/kpalin/gcf52ref
 Guppy basecaller is only available to Oxford Nanopore Technologies' customers via the community site.
-For download and installation instructions, please check out [here](https://community.nanoporetech.com/downloads)
+For download and installation instructions, please check their [website](https://community.nanoporetech.com/downloads)

 Once you have installed Guppy, you can perform modified basecalling from the signal data using the `dna_r9.4.1_450bps_modbases_dam-dcm-cpg_hac.cfg` guppy config.
 ```